amelikov/tutorials/nuget/README.md

 ### Validate connectivity
 Open a web browser (don't use IE, install [Brave](https://brave.com/), Chrome, or Firefox instead), and navigate \
 to [http://127.0.0.1:5000](http://127.0.0.1:5000).
 If you see a page (sample below), then you have successfully\
-started your BaGet server.\
+started your BaGet server.

 ![Browser Sample Output](./images/brave_jBMcdjYHCk.png)

 After validating that BaGet is running and happy, terminate the process by pressing \
 [**CTRL**] [**C**] in the command window where you started the BaGet server.

-### Make BaGet running as a system service
+### Make BaGet run as a system service
 Download NSSM from [https://nssm.cc/](https://nssm.cc/), save the file to the Downloads folder on your\
 server.\
 Open the archive and extract `nssm.exe` file from `win64` directory.
 If your server runs 32 bit \